Cohomological Hall algebra of Higgs sheaves on a curve: Introduction

 \section{Introduction}

-This paper is devoted to the introduction of a representation theoretic approach to the study of the topology of moduli spaces and stacks of (semi)stable Higgs bundles and Higgs sheaves, or of other moduli spaces of vector bundles with extra structure, on a fixed smooth projective curve over a field $k$.
+The aim of this paper is to define and begin the study of \textit{cohomological Hall algebras} in the context of moduli stacks of Higgs bundles on smooth projective curves over a field $k$.

 Let us recall that a Higgs bundle on a complex Riemann surface $X$ of arbitrary genus is a pair $(\Fcal, \phi\colon \Fcal \to \Fcal\otimes \omega_X)$ consisting of a vector bundle $\Fcal$ and a morphism $\phi$ called a \emph{Higgs field}; here $\omega_X$ is the canonical line bundle of $X$.
 Moduli spaces of \emph{stable} Higgs bundles of fixed rank and degree over $X$ were introduced by Hitchin in the late 80's \cite{art:hitchin1987, art:hitchin1987-II} --- see, e.g., \cite[Appendix]{book:wells2008} and \cite{art:casalainawise2017}, respectively, for a differential-geometric point of view and for an algebro-geometric one to the Hitchin moduli spaces.
 These moduli spaces have a rich geometry: for example, they are smooth quasi-projective varieties and, from a differential point of view, they are endowed with a complete hyperk\"ahler metric.
 In addition, the map which associates with any stable Higgs bundle $(\Fcal, \phi)$ the characteristic polynomial of $\phi$ defines a complete integrable system, called the \emph{Hitchin fibration}.
 The preimage with respect to zero of the Hitchin fibration is the so-called \emph{global nilpotent cone}, which parametrizes stable Higgs bundles $(\Fcal, \phi)$ with nilpotent Higgs field $\phi$.
 Since its introduction, the Hitchin moduli space has played a preeminent role in the theory of moduli spaces, integrable systems, mirror symmetry, number theory, and string and gauge theories.